Goldsmiths - Computer Science Available Sessions

+The academic structure lists a sample of computer science courses available.
+You will also have access to introductory, intermediate and advanced courses in a variety of subject areas.
+See below for information how to access the Goldsmiths website for a full list of courses.
 If you wish to enroll in studio-based courses in fine art, textiles, or design, you must submit a portfolio for review with slides, photographs, or digital images of your work, demonstrating your level and suitability for the course.
 We recommended that you provide accompanying text explaining the context of your work and the processes you undertook to create it.

 You’ll complete a Goldsmiths Application Form indicating course selections and alternates before you leave for London.
 Course schedules will be finalized after you arrive, but keep in mind that the add/drop process can be difficult, so choose your courses wisely.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.